Media campaigners attack Bahrain on Grand Prix curbs

-With police firing tear gas and stun grenades to disperse demonstrators, Bahrain has turned back some reporters at the airport in the days leading up to the race, while allowing others in.
-One Reuters correspondent was still waiting for an entry visa as Grand Prix cars took to the track for Friday’s first practice session amid tight security.
+As police fired tear gas and stun grenades to disperse demonstrators on Thursday, Bahrain prevented a foreign reporter from entering the country after turning away a journalist working for a U.S. news agency earlier in the week.

+Several others including a Reuters correspondent were still waiting for entry visas as Formula One cars took to the track for Friday’s first practice session amid tight security.

 “Bahrain wants the international attention brought by hosting a Grand Prix but doesn’t want foreign journalists to wander from the race track where they might see political protests,” said Robert Mahoney, deputy director of the Committee to Protect Journalists in New York.